 Creating an Org Chart in Google Docs

-When it comes to creating an org chart in Google Docs, you’ve got two main options: Draw it as a flowchart in Google Docs or use Google Sheets to add an org chart to Google Docs.
+When it comes to creating an org chart in Google Docs, you’ve got two main options: Draw it as a flowchart in Google Docs or create a Google Sheets org chart then add it to Google Docs.

 Option 1: Drawing an Org Chart in Google Docs